shine today

 Works in Progress

-Osborne, M. R.,* Roberson, J. W.,* & Tost, L. P. (submitted to JAP).
+Osborne, M. R.,* Roberson, J. W.,* & Tost, L. P. (target: OBHDP).
 Delegating for diversity: Advancing diversity or imposing diversity work?
 Representation goals can lead managers to set aside other criteria in task assignment.

 * Denotes equal contribution to first authorship